 We trudged through the snow on Thursday to see him.
 We talked about waiting until the weather cleared up, but we're so glad we didn't.
 He wasn't talking by the time we got there, but we believe he heard us.
 He was still able to communicate with his unforgettable eyebrows, which he refused to trim.

 Robert won the Oscar in 1970 for a documentary he did on Czechoslovakia, which you can watch below.
-Fred Astaire and Bob Hope handed him his golden statue, and you can watch Astaire's only dance at the Oscars leading up to the award below.
-(Their award is preceded by the award for Best Achievement of Documentary Features):
+Fred Astaire and Bob Hope handed him his golden statue, and you can watch Astaire's only dance at the Oscars leading up to the award below:

 He was also the first person to get cameras into courtrooms.
 But when we got home from our visit we watched "Look to the Stars," an episode of Bonanza that he wrote.